AaltoSciComp/scicomp-docs/training/kickstart/intro.rst

 Arranging your screen is surprisingly difficult!

-- We share a vertical window, so half of the screen is for us, and half is for demos.
+We share a vertical window, so half of the screen is for us, and half is for demos.
-- Zoom "Dual monitor mode" (in the settings) gives you two *windows* which might be useful.

 .. figure:: https://coderefinery.github.io/manuals/_images/layout--learner-livestream-sidebyside-onebrowser.png